 351 Tidal streams in Stuart Narrows attain 7 kn on the ebb and 6 kn on the flood.
-Secondary current station Stuart Narrows, Drury Inlet, referenced on Alert Bay, is in Canadian Tide and Current Tables, Volume 6.
+Secondary current station Stuart Narrows, Drury Inlet, referenced on Alert Bay, is in Canadian Tide and Current Tables.
+Volume 6.

-$^{\circ}$ Helen Bay $(50^{\circ}54'N, 126^{\circ}56'W)$ has anchorage, gravel bottom.
+Helen Bay (50°54'N, 126°56'W) has anchorage, gravel bottom.
 Restless Bay is south of Welde Rock.
 Richmond Bay is reported to afford anchorage south and SE of the islets and shoals in the centre of the bay.
+Bughouse Bay is on the north shore of Stuart Narrows.

-Ligar Islet $(50^{\circ}54'N, 127^{\circ}00'W)$ , with shoal areas east and south of it, and Voak Rock lie on opposite sides of the fairway west of Cumming Point.
+Ligar Islet (50°54'N, 127°00'W), with shoal areas east and south of it, and Voak Rock lie on opposite sides of the fairway west of Cumming Point.